Alexander Hamilton U.S. Custom House: Offices and rotunda

 The manager's office is next to the collector's office and is decorated with plain plaster walls, topped by a cornice in the Ionic order.
-The northeastern corner contained the cashier's office, which contained a white-marble countertop with a bronze screen.
+The northeastern corner housed the cashier's office, which featured a white-marble countertop with a bronze screen.
 The southern half of the cashier's room has white-marble walls and was originally where members of the public conducted their transactions.
 The northern half, where the cashiers themselves worked, has plaster walls.
 The ornate plasterwork ceiling is decorated to resemble Renaissance "boxed beams", while the marble floor has a geometric border.
 The former cashier's office has been incorporated into the Heye Center's museum store.

 The elliptical rotunda, within the building's interior courtyard, measures 85 by 135 ft and rises to the third story.
 The walls and floors are composed of geometric marble tiles in several hues.
 The ceiling is self-supporting, without any interior metal structure; it uses the Guastavino tile arch system created by Spanish architect Rafael Guastavino.
 It consists of numerous layers of fireproof tiles, each of which measures 6 × 12 in across and 1 in thick.
 The tiles and layers are bonded using Portland cement.
 The center of the ceiling is occupied by a 140 ST oval skylight.
-The underside of the ceiling contains eight trapezoidal panels, as well as eight long, narrow panels between them.
+The underside of the ceiling bears eight trapezoidal panels, as well as eight long, narrow panels between them.
 The panels contain fresco-secco murals, which were painted in 1937 by Reginald Marsh and eight assistants as part of the Treasury Relief Art Project.
 The larger murals portray shipping activity in the Port of New York and New Jersey, while the smaller murals depict notable explorers of the New World and the Port of New York.
+Several shipping companies bought lunch for Marsh while he was painting the murals; as such, the murals depict these companies' ships.
 The rotunda can be rented for special events.
+When the Heye Center opened within the building in 1994, it built several permanent galleries around the rotunda.